mcclure/magus-tutorial/index.md

     `(cd MidiBoot && make unlock)`

     * Did it fail with the error "timed out while waiting for target halted"?
 This happened to me, and the solution turned out to be to edit `$OPENWARE_DIR/MidiBoot/Makefile` and change the two files under `unlock:` so that they say `halt` instead of `reset halt`.

-    (Want to understand this step?
-Read the [OpenOCD command documentation](http://openocd.org/doc/html/General-Commands.html).
-Incidentally, at this point, we can run any OpenOCD command we like even without using the Makefile by running `$OPENOCD -c "init" -c "YOUR_COMMAND_HERE" -c "exit"`.)

 12. Upload: